 Core Service and Client Console Compatibility

-LogRhythm 7.12 core services – the Mediator, Job Manager, Alarming and Response Manager, and the Client Console – are not compatible with pre-7.12 databases or pre-7.12 LogRhythm software, except for System Monitor Agents.
-All Client Consoles in your environment must be upgraded to version 7.12 to be compatible with 7.12 core services.
+Current-version LogRhythm SIEM core services – the Mediator, Job Manager, Alarming and Response Manager, and the Client Console – are not compatible with previous-version databases or previous-version LogRhythm software, except for System Monitor Agents.
+All Client Consoles in your environment must be upgraded to the current version of LogRhythm SIEM to be compatible with LogRhythm SIEM core services.

 The Client Console is only supported on 64-bit operating systems.
 For more information, see the LogRhythm Component Compatibility section.

 If your deployment utilizes SQL Server security hardening, this could cause problems during the upgrade or when services attempt to connect to LogRhythm databases after the upgrade.

 - System Requirements.
 Some System Monitor Agents can only be run on 64-bit systems.
 For a list of all restrictions, see the System Monitor Operating System Support table in the System Monitor Documentation.